Company A 1-181 Infantry: Later service

 In September 2005, Company A mobilized as an element of JTF Yankee for rescue and security operations in New Orleans following Hurricane Katrina.

 On 1 December 2005, the 1st Battalion 104th Infantry Regiment (United States) was deactivated and the remaining units were reconstituted and integrated into the 1st Battalion 181st Infantry Regiment (United States).

-In August 2006, the Springfield Rifles now designated as Company A, 1-181 IN, mobilized for service in Kosovo as an element of the NATO Kosovo Force.
-(KFOR 8).
-Conducted Peace Enforcement Operations in southern Kosovo.
+In August 2006, the Springfield Rifles now designated as Company A, 1-181 IN, mobilized for service in Kosovo as an element of US Rotation 8, NATO Kosovo Force.
+It was assigned an area of responsibility in southern Kosovo.

 In August 2010, Company A, 1-181 IN deployed for one year of service with the International Security Force in Afghanistan in support of Operation Enduring Freedom.
 The company provided command and control for Camp Julien in Kabul and conducted security operations in Kunar, Uruzgan and Kapisa Provinces in Afghanistan.

-In March 2017, Company A, 1-181 IN deployed for one year of service with the Multinational Force and Observers (MFO) in support of the peace treaty between Egypt and Israel in Sinai, Egypt.
+In March 2017, Company A, 1-181 IN deployed for one year of service with the Multinational Force and Observers (MFO) monitoring the peace treaty between Egypt and Israel in Sinai, Egypt.
 The company provided observation, and security operations in the MFO's Forward Operating Base North (FOB-N).
 FOB-N is located at el Gorah in north Sinai approximately 20 kilometers south of the Mediterranean coastline.
 FOB-N provides required facilities for both the operational and logistical needs of the MFO in the northern sector of Zone C.